Have you ever been talked down to because of your choice of DJ equipment? Don’t worry, I already know the answer.

 No matter what gear you choose, the style of music you play, the software you use.. there’s always some all-knowing DJ standing close by, ready to criticize you for it.

 As someone who finds the joy in mixing on any format, it’s hard for me to relate.
 I mix records, I enjoy playing CDJs at the club, and my Kontrol S8 is an absolute blast.
 And none of those formats have anything to say about my level of skill or talent as a DJ.

 It All Boils Down To One Thing…

 Bear with me, here.
-Before you close this browser window and never read my articles again, please realize that I’m not saying that old-school DJs are jealous of the gear that digital DJs possess.
-Nor am I saying that one kind of equipment or approach is better than the other.
+Before you close this browser window and never read my articles again, please realize that I’m not saying one kind of equipment or approach is better than the other.

-But, the fact is that fly-by-night digital DJs have it WAAAAAY easier than the dedicated old-schoolers did.
-Well, at least at first glance.
+The fact is, the modern digital DJ has it WAAAAAY easier than the old-schoolers did.
+At least, at first glance.

-Quite honestly, it’s not all that difficult for any random Tom, Dick, or Harry with a laptop and a $150 controller to be able to mix tunes and “play out”… officially giving themselves clearance to be referred to as DJs.
+Quite honestly, it’s not all that difficult for any random Tom, Dick, or Harry with a laptop and a $150 controller to be able to mix tunes and “play out”… officially giving themselves clearance to be called DJs.

 For those who invested thousands of dollars in turntables (and needles, and had to learn how to maintain them), slowly built up a meticulously-crafted vinyl collection, and had to learn all the technical skills of DJing manually… the idea that pretty much anyone can accomplish the same thing these days with little-to-no investment is a bit hard to swallow: